naszam/ants-review/README.md

 The Project is intended to be used as a template for developing the idea presented in the white paper, extending its functionality via the following steps:

-- Quadratic Funding Gitcoin-like for AntsReview.
+- Quadratic Funding Gitcoin-like for Ants-Review.
 - ERC20 token, name Ants-Review, symbol ANTS.
 - zkANTS, allowing private Ants transactions on Ethereum using ZK-SNARKs via AZTEC Protocol.
 - Timestamped on Ethereum via PoE (Proof of Existence).